Ready to find the perfect college degree?

-Luckily, you can learn writing skills over the course of their degree.
-Many universities have a writing center where students can receive one-on-one feedback from English professors or peer reviewers.
+Luckily, you can learn writing skills over the course of your degree program.
+Many universities have a writing center where you can receive one-on-one feedback from English professors or peer reviewers.
 Plus, every bachelor’s degree requires students to take general education courses, including at least two semesters of English.
 Sociology majors can complete a course on written rhetoric before enrolling in major-specific classes.

 Balancing the heavy reading and writing demands of a sociology degree can be challenging.
-Students must be organized to keep on top of the demands of this degree.
-At the start of a new trimester, students should review every syllabus and note important due dates.
+You must be organized to keep on top of the demands of this degree.
+At the start of a new trimester, you should review every syllabus and note important due dates.
 It can be helpful to use a calendar or daily planner to stay on top of project deadlines.

 Some schools offer freshman seminars on being organized during school.
 Acquiring this skill requires effort, but it will pay dividends throughout a career.